 - In response to the impact of COVID-19 and erratic drought conditions, WFP is implementing a crisis response through unconditional resource transfers (URT).
 The URT aims to provide humanitarian assistance to the COVID-19 and drought-affected populations for 11 months starting in June 2020 until March 2021 through food and cash transfers.
-A total of 57,000 (December 2020-March 2021) will receive food assistance and 94,000 people (June 2020-March 2021) will be supported with cash-based transfers (CBT).
-Of this, WFP will support 2,000 people living with chronic illness with CBT.
-Nutritional conditions will form the basis for targeting the beneficiaries under this activity. - WFP is leading the logistics pillar to support the Ministry of Health-led COVID-19 response.
-WFP was requested to coordinate the logistics response of development partners and agencies by identifying logistical needs, bottlenecks and gaps of the international community in the response to the COVID-19 pandemic.
+A total of 57,000 (December 2020-March 2021) will receive food assistance and 94,000 people (June 2020-March 2021) will be supported with cash-based transfers (CBT). - Due to the coronavirus (COVID-19) pandemic and associated containment measures, as well as government directive to halt in-kind distributions, all

+- URT interventions were put on hold as the Government was also distributing food and cash.
+WFP will resume distributions in February. - WFP is leading the logistics pillar to support the Ministry of Health's COVID-19 response.
+WFP was requested to coordinate the logistics response of development partners and agencies by identifying logistical needs, bottlenecks and gaps in the response to the COVID-19 pandemic.